cdktf/cdktf-provider-consul/docs/preparedQuery.csharp.md

 - *Type:* string

+The name of the prepared query.

+Used to identify the prepared query during requests.
+Can be specified as an empty string to configure the query as a catch-all.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs/resources/prepared_query#name PreparedQuery#name}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs/resources/prepared_query#name PreparedQuery#name}

 ---